 INFORMATION TECHNOLOGY PERSONNEL

-During 2014-2015, the college contracted the services of an IT Compensation Consultant for the purpose of adjusting our salary structure and compensation models to be more competitive with the market.
-Therefore, the IT section of the salary schedule changed extensively based on the Consultant’s professional judgment.
-The 2015-2016 year was considered a pilot as the College implemented the consultant’s recommendations.
-The College continues to review and evaluate these changes, and will bring amendments for approval in the future as needed.

 Definition

 Information Technology (IT) personnel provide service under con- tract to the College of a managerial, professional or highly technical nature.
 Certain highly technical IT positions are considered non- exempt and therefore are classified as IT Career Service Personnel and are not subject to contract.
 These positions are differentiated from other college positions in that these personnel: